egberts/easy-admin/README.md

 # easy-admin
-These scripts are for easy Debian (and some Redhat) system administration for a simple bare minimum server.
+These scripts are for easy system administration for a simple bare minimum server.
+These got started within Debian, but soon expanded to include CentOS, Fedora, Redhat, and ArchLinux.

 Scripts that would only help white-lab managers; and also to help us bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.